tartley/cbeams/README.md

 [![click to see animation](screenshots/cbeams.png)](https://asciinema.org/a/141032)

 Click the screenshot for an asciicast showing it in motion (Thanks asciinema!)
-It looks even better running in a large terminal locally, where the animation is smoother.
+It looks much better running in a terminal locally, where the animation is smoother.
 You should download and run it!

+# Installing for Python people

+♥ you folks.

     $ pip install --user cbeams
     $ cbeams

-# Downloading as a snap
+# Installing as a snap, for Linux users

     snap install cbeams

-And you're done.
 Many thanks to github user @anonymouse64 for contributing this!

 # Downloading as a binary executable

-Older releases contained a Linux binary executable, downloaded from:
+Older GitHub releases contained a Linux binary executable, downloaded from:

     https://github.com/tartley/cbeams/releases

-But I'm not building those any more.
-Get it of PyPI using pip as above.
+But I'm not building those any more, so they may be old.

 # Downloading as source

 ## Dependencies

-Developed on on Ubuntu 14.04, likely works on other Linux.
+Developed on on Ubuntu 14.04 - 20.04, likely works on other Linux.
 Does work on OSX.
 Does not work on Windows.
+Might on WSL though.

-Tested on Python 3.4 & 3.5.
-Recent releases on 3.8.
+Runs on Python 3.4 to 3.8.
 Probably also runs on other 3.x.
 Does not run on 2.x.